qilingframework/rtfd.io/docs/register.md

 all_registers = ql.reg.store
 ```

-Restore all the save register from all_registers
+Restore all the saved registers from "all_registers"
 ```
 all_registers = ql.reg.restore(all_register)
 ```